ams-hackers/gbforth/docs/your-first-game.md

-In this word we are mapping from key code (`k-up`...`k-left`) to a note, making sure that the keys are corresponding to the correct character codes we used in `.key`.
+In this word we are mapping from key code (`k-up`...`k-left`) to a note, making sure that the keys are corresponding to the correct character codes we used in `.note`.

 We are also adding an extra note at the end of our 4 `OF`...`ENDOF` cases.
 We do this because we want to return a different note if the player presses a key that is not one of the joy pad keys.
 In this case `G3`, which is not a note that can occur in the generated pattern (so this is always considered incorrect).

-Let's define a new word to repeatedly checks for player input, and play the corresponding note:
+Let's define a new word that repeatedly checks for player input, and plays the corresponding note:

 ```fs